vruusmann/openscoring.io/_posts/2021-02-27-sklearn_tf_tfidf_xgboost_pipeline.md

 The above TF(-IDF) plus XGBoost sequence is correct in a sense that unset cell values are interpreted as zero count values.

-The only problem is that this sequence cannot be "formatted" as a `Pipeline` object, because there is no reusable (pseudo-)transformer that would implement the intermediate `DataFrame.sparse.from_spmatrix(data)` method invocation.
+The only problem is that this sequence cannot be "formatted" as a `Pipeline` object, because there is no reusable (pseudo-)transformer that would implement the intermediate `DataFrame.sparse.from_spmatrix(data)` method call.

 However, fitted pipeline steps can be combined into a temporary pipeline for PMML conversion purposes: